prismchen/Distributed-Chat-Room/README.md

 8. For casual ordering, vector stamp is appended at the end of each message
 9. For total ordering, a special process, sequencer, is created, and it send message with sequence number to other processes

-## How to execute:
+## Usage
-Casual Ordering:
+### Casual Ordering
-cd cs425MP1/src
+- cd cs425MP1/src
-javac casualOrder/*.java
+- javac casualOrder/*.java
-(open four terminals and run each of the following commands): java casualOrder/tf1 9001 java casualOrder/tf2 9002 java casualOrder/tf3 9003
+- (open four terminals and run each of the following commands)
+- java casualOrder/tf1 9001
+- java casualOrder/tf2 9002
+- java casualOrder/tf3 9003
-java casualOrder/tf4 9004
+- java casualOrder/tf4 9004

-## Total Ordering:
+### Total Ordering
-cd cs425MP1/src
+- cd cs425MP1/src
-javac totalOrder/*.java
+- javac totalOrder/*.java
-(open four terminals and run each of the following commands): java totalOrder/tf1 9001 java totalOrder/tf2 9002 java totalOrder/tf3 9003
+- (open four terminals and run each of the following commands)
+- java totalOrder/tf1 9001
+- java totalOrder/tf2 9002
+- java totalOrder/tf3 9003
-java totalOrder/tf4 9004
+- java totalOrder/tf4 9004
-java totalOrder/Sequencer 9005
+- java totalOrder/Sequencer 9005